 If everything goes well then new mums will find that if they feed their baby on demand and make sure she is latched on correctly that their bodies will produce the right amount of milk for baby.

-When babies are going through a growth spurt they feed more and this triggers your body to produce more milk for them to yum down.
+When babies are going through a growth spurt they feed more and this triggers your body to produce more milk for them.

 However the body is a delicate balance and there are things that can affect your breast milk production that are worth being aware of:

 - Stress or anxiety.
 This might affect your let down reflex and decrease production.
-If you’re feeling low or anxious get help as soon as you can.
+If you’re feeling low or anxious try to find a way to relax.

 - Eating or drinking too little.
 It’s all too easy to neglect your own needs while you’re giving all your attention to your newborn baby.
 But if you don’t nourish yourself then you might not produce enough milk.
 Breastfeeding burns an extra 500 calories each day.
 Fluids are important too.
 So make sure you eat well and stay hydrated.

 - Long periods between feeding.
 Your baby needs to feed little and often during the first few weeks.
 If they are sleepy or not latching on correctly then your body won’t get the triggers to produce more milk.
-You can stimulate your breasts by massaging and expressing by hand or using a breast pump to help increase your milk supply if this happens.
-Baby can have the expressed breast milk or formula milk in the meantime if they need it.
+It you are experiencing problems with breastfeeding baby directly from the breast you can also stimulate your breasts by using a breast pump, by massing them or by expressing milk by hand.
+This can help increase your milk supply and you can offer baby your expressed breast milk in a bottle.

 - Getting sick.
 Fatigue, diarrhoea and vomiting can interrupt your milk supply.
-If you get sick then get rest and help so you can pump or express and keep making enough milk for your baby.
+If you get sick then get rest and help so that you can get better.

 - Medication.
-Some medication can decrease production so always check before you take any meds.
+Some medication can decrease production so always check before you take any pills.

 How often should I breastfeed my baby?